 Change example.com with your domain name.
 Here, you need to create new databases to match your sub-domains.
 For instance, if you like to have a separate database for your sales department and your sales.example.com sub-domain, you need to create a ‘sales’ database.
 After you complete this step, you need to restart your Apache web server and your Odoo.
 You should be able to access your new Odoo database and test the sub-domain filtering at:

 Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to configure Odoo subdomain filtering for you.
 They are available 24×7 and will take care of your request immediately.
+For newer versions, you might also want to consider reading: How to Install Odoo 10 with subdomain filtering.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.